Wyoming State Statutes on Transparency, Accountability and Ethics

 (e) The department of administration and information shall adopt uniform rules for the use of state agencies establishing procedures, fees, costs and charges for inspection, copies and production of public records under W.S.
 16-4-202(d)(i), 16-4-203(h)(i) and 16-4-204.

 Any person who knowingly or intentionally violates the provisions of this act is liable for a penalty not to exceed seven hundred fifty dollars ($750.00).
-The penalty may be recovered in a civil action and damages shall be assessed by the court.
-Any action pursuant to this section shall be initiated by the attorney general or the appropriate county attorney.
+The penalty may be recovered in a civil action and damages may be assessed by the court.

 Click your arrow-back button in upper-left of your screen to return to top of page.